inayet/masjidikhlas-v3/site/content/about/_index.md

 ---
-title: "About Test Mosque"
+title: "About Masjid Ikhlas"
 date: 2024-01-01T00:00:00Z
 draft: false
-description: "Learn about Metropolitan Denver North Islamic Center - our mission, values, and commitment to serving the Muslim community in Denver."
+description: "Learn about Metropolitan Denver North Islamic Center - Masjid Ikhlas, our mission, values, and commitment to serving the Muslim community in Denver."
 ---

 # About Us